Frequently Asked Questions¶

 Is it possible to assign a DOI to databases?¶

-Yes, all databases in a finalized state can receive a DOI using the DataCite DOI Service.
+Yes, all databases in a finalised state can receive a DOI using the DataCite DOI Service.

 All databases have a DOI metadata page like: